 - rename Rename a container.
 Because name is the key, it cannot be renamed by simply changing the name of the container as an attribute and calling save.
 The new name is the first argument and, as the method is asynchronous, you may pass wait=True as well. - save Update container's configuration - state Get the expanded state of the container. - start Start the container - stop Stop the container - restart Restart the container - freeze Suspend the container - unfreeze Resume the container - execute Execute a command on the container.
 The first argument is a list, in the form of subprocess.Popen with each item of the command as a separate item in the list.
-Returns a tuple of (exit\code, stdout, stderr).
-This method will block while the command is executed. - raw\interactive\execute Execute a command on the container.
+Returns a tuple of (exit_code, stdout, stderr).
+This method will block while the command is executed. - raw_interactive_execute Execute a command on the container.
 It will return an url to an interactive websocket and the execution only starts after a client connected to the websocket. - migrate Migrate the container.
 The first argument is a client connection to the destination server.
 This call is asynchronous, so wait=True is optional.
-The container on the new client is returned. - publish Publish the container as an image.
+The container on the new client is returned.
+If live=True is passed to the function call, then the container is live migrated (see the LXD documentation for further details). - publish Publish the container as an image.
 Note the container must be stopped in order to use this method.
-If wait=True is passed, then the image is returned.
+If wait=True is passed, then the image is returned. - restore_snapshot Restore a snapshot by name.